oracle/cloudtestdrive/AppDev/oke-rancher/cluster.md

 this is to check that the values have been correctly entered and find any problems.

-12. Leave the parameters as is, with 1 node per AD.
+12. Leave the parameters as is, with version: "1.15.7" as the current latest version, that was supported with OKE Driver, when it was written.
+Other parameters: with 1 node per AD.
 This will tell Rancher to create the OKE cluster with 1 node per AD, which will eventually result in total of 3 nodes, in case you are running on a region with 3 ADs.

 13. Click "Next Virtual Cloud Network" and select "Quick Create"